rekha-balan/azure-docs-test2-pr.nl-NL/articles/hdinsight/hdinsight-hadoop-manage-ambari-rest-api.md

 ---
-title: Monitor and manage Azure HDInsight using Ambari REST API | Microsoft Docs
+title: Monitor and manage Hadoop with Ambari REST API - Azure HDInsight
-description: Learn how to use Ambari to monitor and manage Linux-based HDInsight clusters.
+description: Learn how to use Ambari to monitor and manage Hadoop clusters in Azure HDInsight.
 In this document, you will learn how to use the Ambari REST API included with HDInsight clusters.
 services: hdinsight
-documentationcenter: ''
-author: Blackmist
+author: jasonwhowell
-manager: jhubbard
-editor: cgronlun
-tags: azure-portal
-ms.assetid: 2400530f-92b3-47b7-aa48-875f028765ff
+ms.reviewer: jasonh
 ms.service: hdinsight
 ms.custom: hdinsightactive
-ms.devlang: na
-ms.topic: article
+ms.topic: conceptual
-ms.tgt_pltfrm: na
-ms.workload: big-data
-ms.date: 02/23/2017
+ms.date: 04/23/2018
-ms.author: larryfr
+ms.author: jasonh
-ms.openlocfilehash: 36e2c7b08a22946129bf91b478da9b2e191d353a
+ms.openlocfilehash: d6e2bdba7e3536404f087dc468a0895d0be0c2a0
-ms.sourcegitcommit: 5b9d839c0c0a94b293fdafe1d6e5429506c07e05
+ms.sourcegitcommit: d1451406a010fd3aa854dc8e5b77dc5537d8050e
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/02/2018
+ms.lasthandoff: 09/13/2018
-ms.locfileid: "44552119"
+ms.locfileid: "44812018"
 ---
 # <a name="manage-hdinsight-clusters-by-using-the-ambari-rest-api"></a>Manage HDInsight clusters by using the Ambari REST API

 [!INCLUDE [ambari-selector](../../includes/hdinsight-ambari-selector.md)]

+Learn how to use the Ambari REST API to manage and monitor Hadoop clusters in Azure HDInsight.

 Apache Ambari simplifies the management and monitoring of a Hadoop cluster by providing an easy to use web UI and REST API.
-Ambari is included on HDInsight clusters that use the Linux operating system, and is used to monitor the cluster and make configuration changes.
-In this document, you learn the basics of working with the Ambari REST API.
+Ambari is included on HDInsight clusters that use the Linux operating system.
+You can use Ambari to monitor the cluster and make configuration changes.

 ## <a id="whatis"></a>What is Ambari

-[Apache Ambari](http://ambari.apache.org) makes Hadoop management simpler by providing an easy-to-use web UI that can be used to provision, manage, and monitor Hadoop clusters.
+[Apache Ambari](http://ambari.apache.org) provides web UI that can be used to manage and monitor Hadoop clusters.
 Developers can integrate these capabilities into their applications by using the [Ambari REST APIs](https://github.com/apache/ambari/blob/trunk/ambari-server/docs/api/v1/index.md).

 Ambari is provided by default with Linux-based HDInsight clusters.

 ## <a name="how-to-use-the-ambari-rest-api"></a>How to use the Ambari REST API

 > [!IMPORTANT]
 > The information and examples in this document require an HDInsight cluster that uses Linux operating system.
-For more information, see [Get started with HDInsight](hdinsight-hadoop-linux-tutorial-get-started.md).
+For more information, see [Get started with HDInsight](hadoop/apache-hadoop-linux-tutorial-get-started.md).

 The examples in this document are provided for both the Bourne shell (bash) and PowerShell.
-The bash examples were tested with GNU bash 4.3.11, but should work with other Unix shells.
+The bash examples were tested with GNU bash version 4.3.11, but should work with other Unix shells.
 The PowerShell examples were tested with PowerShell 5.0, but should work with PowerShell 3.0 or higher.

 If using the __Bourne shell__ (Bash), you must have the following installed: